 When you are asked a behavioural interview question, you need to remember the STAR method.
-You may have heard of it - it is often used when writing selection criteria responses but it is equally as useful in an interview situation!
-The great thing about using this method is that you can anticipate some of the questions you might get asked, then prepare and practice your responses before your interview.
+You may have heard of it.
+It is often used when writing selection criteria responses but it is equally as useful in an interview situation!
+The great thing about using this method is that you can anticipate some of the questions you might get asked.
+Then you can prepare and practice your responses before your interview.
 Here's how to plot it out.

 What was the situation or problem that you were dealing with?
 You want to outline the important aspects of the challenge, without compromising the confidentiality of your previous employer.
-You want to give enough detail about the situation for the interviewer to understand and appreciate the issue, but avoid giving too much information because you don't want your story to become boring.
+Give enough detail about the situation for the interviewer to understand and appreciate the issue.
+But avoid giving too much information because you don't want your story to become boring.

 What needed to be done?
 What needed to happen?
-What was the fix?
+How did you fix it?
 At this time, you want to describe exactly what it was that you were trying to achieve.
 This part is like a little teaser because you are going to introduce the interviewer to your end game or goal.
-Before you start talking about what you actually did, your interviewer needs to know why.
+Before you start responding to a behavioural interview question with what you actually did, your interviewer needs to know why.
 You want to be specific and let the interviewer know how your task is measured.

 So, what did you do about it?
 This is where you outline the specific actions that you took to address the situation.
-Show your interviewer that you have the ability to follow a process, be methodical, both in your action and in your response to their question.
+Show your interviewer that you have the ability to follow a process and be methodical.
+Both in your action and in your response to their question.
 Work through the steps that you followed to complete the task.
 Talk about collaboration with others, taking on additional responsibilities and times when you went above and beyond to get something done.
-Your actions are how you can really showcase and highlight your abilities, so this is where you want to focus your response.
+Your actions are how you can really showcase and highlight your abilities.
+So, this is where you want to focus your response.

 Behavioural interview?
 Come at me bro!
 Feel confident and shine like a STAR!

 For each question you want to formulate your response using the above method, but remember that you don't have all day!
-Each response should be no more that a couple of minutes, after all, you only have a short period of time for your interview and you have to address multiple questions within that time frame.
-Depending on the job you have applied for, your interviewers will probably be interested in your communication skills and the ability to provide a clear, informative and succinct response will be looked upon favourably.
+Each response to a behavioural interview question should be no more that a couple of minutes.
+After all, you only have a short period of time for your interview and you have to address multiple questions within that time frame.
+Depending on the job you have applied for, your interviewers will probably be interested in your communication skills.
+Your ability to provide a clear, informative and succinct response will be looked upon favourably.